 My current project has been a real joy so far.
 It’s a feature film shooting over a really long period so there is plenty of time to get the right shot.
 I’m playing a half Russian half Northeastern Chinese 25-year-old brothel owner in 1930’s Shanghai.
 The costumes and wigs are amazing and I’m working alongside really skilled talent, on and off-screen.
 So far I have sung a Russian opera aria in underwear, smoked thirteen filterless cigarettes, and worn four different wigs (including a pink one).

 Your role in On Wings on Eagles (aka The Last Race) brought you to Cannes Film Festival.
 Can you share some memories of the international event?

 It was delightfully what you would expect, plenty of yachts and champagne.
-It was nice to bring a little bit of China to Cannes too like colourful kites from Weifang in Shandong province, and watching them fly on the beach.
+It was nice to bring a little bit of China to Cannes too like colorful kites from Weifang in Shandong province and watching them fly on the beach.

 “It was pretty amazing to learn how to do fight skills in my last project, sci-fi action feature, Meta Area”

 How do you combine your work in bioenergy with your acting career?

 I try to bring a soft power element to the sustainable energy industry.
 Since I started acting I have spent time at a bioenergy company called Kaidi Eco working on their international and local projects with the UNDP.
 We work on projects such as sustainable energy for farmers in Guangxi and poverty alleviation.
 I have been occupied with acting more lately but I am definitely open to exploring bioenergy and environmentalism further in the future but mostly hope that my interdisciplinary model encourages the Chinese market to think about how we can create a complete ecosystem of the environment, economics, technology and, well, even including the entertainment industry!

 Green solutions and clean energy are important for the planet’s future.
 What are the main differences between China and New Zealand?